-Old-age settlement: Age 60 (men) or age 55 (women) and does not qualify for an old-age pension.
+Old-age settlement: Age 60 and does not qualify for an old-age pension.

-Disability pension: The insured must be assessed with at least a 66.7% permanent loss of earning capacity and have at least five years of coverage, including at least six months of contributions in the last 12 months.
+Disability pension: Must be assessed with at least a 66.7% permanent loss of earning capacity and have at least five years of coverage, including at least six months of contributions in the last 12 months before the disability began.

 There is no qualifying period if the disability is the result of a nonoccupational accident.